(This article was published in Homeopathy Links, an international journal from Europe, Sept 2011.)

 Homeopathy is not just mind-based medicine:

 One of the hardest concepts about homeopathy is that homeopathy is based largely on the understanding of the mind.
-The homeopathic fraternity is also not fully saved of this misbelief.
-The study of the mental attitudes, emotions, and mindset is one of the important aspects of patient-study in homeopathy.
+The homeopathic fraternity is also not fully saved from this misbelief.
+The study of mental attitudes, emotions, and mindset is one of the important aspects of patient study in homeopathy.
 However, it is not the sole determining factor.

 Homeopathy is more than psychosomatic: